kuhn-ruess/cmdbsyncer-docs/docs/basics/setup_code.md

 ## The Web Interface

-To have a brief look, you can start the development Server:
+To take a brief look, you can start the development Server:

 `flask run --host 0.0.0.0 --port 8080`